xcloudx01/Monitor-Portrait-Mode-Hotkey/README.md

 ## Initial Setup
 1. Download and install AutohotKey (https://www.autohotkey.com/download/)
+2. Make sure you downloaded Display.exe along with the .ahk file.
-2. Run the .ahk file
+3. Run the .ahk file
-3. Press CTRL+ALT+WIN+RightArrowKey to flip the monitor to portrait mode.
+4. Press CTRL+ALT+WIN+RightArrowKey to flip the monitor to portrait mode.
 Press again to return to normal.

 Note: You can also use the tray icon by right-clicking on it and clicking "Rotate the display"